jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

   the new bed.
 There should be a natural lull where the patient is being unwrapped and when you can grab warm blankets.

+- **Mask on while extubating.** Often patients cough when the tube is coming out, don't get hit in the face.

 - **Help cleanup.** After the patient is warming and waking, start tearing down and cleaning up.
 Put bed linens in the laundry, pick up any trash on the floor, use any remaining blue towels or linens to sop up any floor